hawkrives/junqi/README.md

 # junqi (JavaScript Querying for Node.js)

 ## Introduction
-junqi is a **simple** library that allows POJSO's (Plain-Old JavaScript Objects) to be queried more conveniently.
+junqi is a Node.js library that allows JavaScript data to be queried more conveniently.
 Its goal is to consolidate and expose multiple query grammars with a single backend.
 Initially, the objeq grammar will be supported, eventually followed by JSONiq [jsoniq] support.

 ### What Does it Do?
-It lets you take a JavaScript Array and query it.
+It lets you take a JavaScript Array or Object and query it.
 Querying includes one or more steps of filtering, drill-down, synthesis, sorting and/or aggregation.

-### What Doesn't it Do?
-Everything else.

 ### Current Status
 The query engine is still under active development  Performance will continue to improve and language features will continue to be implemented.

 ## Getting Started
-Getting started is so frickin' easy!
+Getting started is so easy!

 ### Installation
-A pre-built version of the parsers are already included, but if you'd like to build them yourself and you have node.js, then you can do so by issuing the following command from the package's top-level directory:
+Pre-built version of the parsers are already included, but if you'd like to build them yourself then you can do so by issuing the following command from the package's top-level directory:

     > npm install; npm run-script build

 This will also install any development dependencies and run the nodeunit test suite.

 ### Inclusion in Node.js
-Assuming you have installed the junqi Library into your project with npm, you can include it in a node.js module with the following:
+Assuming you have installed the junqi package into your project with npm, you can include it in a node.js module with the following:

     var junqi = require('junqi');